s4dic/reverseproxy/README.md

 # reverseproxy
-Create a simply reverseproxy for your webapps
+Create a simply reverseproxy for your webapps behind a blackbox.

+See : secret-defense.net